 Taxis and shuttles are available from the arrivals level, outside the baggage claim areas.
 There are wheelchair-accessible taxis and shuttles available upon request.
 Fares to the city centre are about $27 in a taxi and $15 in a shuttle (shuttle estimate is per person, fares vary with additional passengers).

 Transfer between terminals

 The three terminals are connected by walkways and trains.

 There are numerous restaurants, bars, cafes and fast food chains available 24 hours.
 Dozens of shops, including duty-free, are available.
-The airport also has ATMs, bureaux de change, a barber shop/hair salon, a chapel, a health club, an art gallery, and a rooftop swimming pool.
+The airport also has ATMs, bureaux de change, a chapel, an art gallery, and a rooftop swimming pool at the airport hotel.
 Facilities for the disabled are good.

 Flights to Miami International Airport are available via American Airlines, Aerolineas Argentinas, Iberia, KLM, Aeroméxico, Air Europa, Air France, American Eagle, British Airways, TAP Portugal, Continental Airlines, Delta Airlines, Lufthansa, Air Berlin, Air Canada, Swiss International Airlines, US Airways and Virgin Atlantic Airways.

 Wifi is available at a cost of $4.95 for 30 minutes or $7.95 per day.